Finnoy Travel - Travel Stories and Reviews

 Entertainment

-While Viking XPRS is known for its quick sailing between Helsinki and Tallinn, it also features some live entertainment for its passengers like the bigger cruise ships.
-Some passengers do not have the intention to leave Tallinn at all but they return immediately.
+While Viking XPRS is known for its quick sailing between Helsinki and Tallinn, it also features some live entertainment for its passengers, like the bigger cruise ships.
+Some passengers do not intend to leave Tallinn but return immediately.
 This gives them plenty of time to enjoy the ferry's services.

-On our latest trip, we were pleasantly surprised by a talented Finnish band with a great singer performing in Club X. Even though the band was new to us, their vocals were fantastic.
+On our trip, we were pleasantly surprised by a talented Finnish band with a great singer performing in Club X. Although the band was new to us, their vocals were exceptional.
 Despite the ferry's primary function as a fast ferry link, Viking XPRS offers a surprisingly fun atmosphere.
-On our earlier trips, we also enjoyed karaoke and live music (troubadour), making it a great way to spend your time onboard.
+We also enjoyed karaoke and live music (troubadour) on our earlier trips, making it a great way to spend your time onboard.

-There was a children's and teens' play area in Red Rose Cafe.
+There is a children's and teens' play area in Red Rose Cafe.

 Coffee & Seat Lounge

-Even though we are fans of airport lounges, we have not tried Coffee & Seat Lounge on Viking XPRS.
-It is a similar concept that airports have.
+Although we are fans of airport lounges, we have not tried Coffee & Seat Lounge on Viking XPRS.
+It is a concept similar to that of airports.
 You pay a small fee and get complimentary services in a closed area.

-The lounge costs only 12 euros/way and.
-It includes a peaceful sitting area with coffee, tea, cookies and fruits.
+The lounge costs only 12 euros each way.
+It features a peaceful sitting area with coffee, tea, cookies, and fresh fruits.
 It is also possible to purchase more snacks.
-There is Wi-Fi so Coffee & Seat lounge is especially suitable for people who need a peaceful area for working together with simple complimentary snacks.
+There is Wi-Fi, so Coffee & Seat lounge is especially suitable for people who need a peaceful area for working together with simple complimentary snacks.

 Rating

 Viking XPRS offers an enjoyable ferry experience between Helsinki and Tallinn.
-While it's a modern vessel, frequent use means it shows some wear and tear.
-It might not be the newest ferry on the route, but it makes up for it in other ways.
+It's a modern vessel, but its frequent use already shows signs of wear and tear.
+Although it may not be the newest ferry on the route, it makes up for it in other ways.
 In our opinion, Viking XPRS is a solid 3.5-star option for travellers looking for a fast, affordable, and comfortable ferry experience.

 Red Rose Cafe

 Red Rose Cafe is at the bow of the ferry.
-In addition to delicious products, its window seats provide a great sea view.
+In addition to its delicious products, the restaurant's window seats offer a great view of the sea.

-We list 4 reasons why boarding Viking XPRS is a good choice:
+We list four reasons why boarding Viking XPRS is a good choice:

 • Amenities: Passengers have access to a variety of dining options, cafes, entertainment venues, and a tax-free shop.

-• Friendly Crew: The service onboard is friendly and helpful.
+• Friendly crew: The service onboard is friendly and helpful.
+We think Viking Line has a friendlier crew compared to its competitors.

 Where to Buy Tickets